mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Concrete algorithms for these operations on array-based and link-based trees are provided in {{array-based-trees}} and {{link-based-trees}}.
 The concrete algorithms are non-normative.
-An implementation MAY use any algorithm that produces the correct tree in its internal representation.
+An implementation may use any algorithm that produces the correct tree in its internal representation.

 ## Tree Hashes